 Debts in Collections

-Do not give the creditor access to your checking account or pay over the phone.
-Instead, send a cashier’s check by certified mail once you have received a letter saying that if you pay the agreed upon amount that the debt will be considered paid in full.
+Do not give the creditor access to your checking account over the phone.
+Send a cashier’s check by certified mail once you've received a letter confirming your deal and keep a copy of that letter in case there's a question later on.

 You might be responsible for paying income taxes on any debt that's forgiven.
 You could receive an IRS Form 1099-C from the creditor, and a copy is sent to the Internal Revenue Service as well, showing how much of your debt was erased.
 You must generally report this amount as taxable income on your tax return.